mvdh7/calkulate/docs/index.md

 print(executable)
 ```

   9. Copy the string that appears.
-It should look something like:
+It should look something like (on Windows):

 ```
 C:\Users\username\anaconda\Anaconda3\envs\calkenv\python.exe